Lisa Loeb: Personal life

 Loeb dated Dweezil Zappa from 1998 to 2004.
 She married Roey Hershkovitz in 2009; they met in 2006 during a business meeting for a food TV show.
-The couple have two children, Lyla Rose and Emet Kuli.
-Her cousin is New York City-based drag queen Alexis Michelle who was a competitor on the ninth season of reality television series RuPaul's Drag Race.
+The couple have two children.
+Her cousin is New York City–based drag queen Alexis Michelle, who was a competitor on the ninth season of reality television series RuPaul's Drag Race.

+In 2023, Loeb revealed on a podcast that she has misophonia.